Remote Software Update

 To validate the update using the plugin you need to use the validate command:

-Now that you know how to perform remote software udpate, you can automate them using device groups
+Now that you know how to perform a remote software update, you can automate updates using device groups.

 By default, every user has one group, the default group.
 All devices belonging to that user are automatically assigned to this group.